enyojs/ares-project/README.md

 ### Develop

+In case you do not yet have a development environment:

 1. Install Node.js & NPM 0.8.x.
 Preferably from the [Official Download Page](http://nodejs.org/#download).
 1. Install git (or a graphical git client).
 See the [Github.com help](https://help.github.com/articles/set-up-git) for hints
 1. Pick a GitHub account & clone the ares-project repository from GitHub.
 Using git, clone the repository using either the HTTPS or SSH urls (depending on how you have setup Git):